exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounterVerilog/README.md

 endmodule
 ```

-Again try and see this code, not as a series of statements to be executed by a processor, but rather describing a physical circuit that will be synthesised.
+Again try not to see this as a series of statements to be executed in order by a processor.
+Rather this describes a physical circuit that will be synthesised, with one wire going in and eight wires going out.
+When an oscillating clock signal is sent down the input, the eight output wires will give voltages corresponding to a binary counter.

-Make sure you save the code!
+Make sure you save the code before proceeding!

 ### Adding the block